How to Send Emails to Restrict Content Pro Members in WordPress

 Sending Emails to Your Restrict Content Pro Members

-To send a broadcast or bulk email to members or users who are subscribed to a Restrict Content Pro membership in WordPress, follow the guide below.
+To send a broadcast or bulk email to users subscribed to a Restrict Content Pro membership in WordPress, follow the guide below.

 Enter an email subject and select a template